ocaml/dune/doc/dune-files.rst

 terminal-persistence
 --------------------

-Specify how Dune handles the terminal when a rebuild is triggered in watch mode.
+Specifies how Dune handles the terminal when a rebuild is triggered in watch mode.

 .. code:: scheme